What Happens in a Petition for Review of a Breathalyzer Refusal Revocation?

 The Horizontal Gaze Nystagmus test is usually the first test an officer will conduct on a driver.
 You may recognize it as the test where an officer is checking the driver's eyes.
 That's partially correct.
 In fact, the officer is looking for clues of alcohol consumption which cannot be controlled by the driver.
 The physical cue which the eyes give away is called nystagmus.
 It is a slight visible vibration of your eye.

 The Walk-and-Turn test involves the driver walking 9 steps forward in a heel-to-toe fashion along a straight line.
 At the end of the line, the driver is then required to make an unnatural turn using multiple, small steps.
 Then, the driver must walk back to his starting point using the same heel-to-toe fashion.
-The officer is looking for any stumbling, swaying, gaps in heel-to-toe, and otherwise the driver's ability to follow clear directions.
+The officer is looking for any stumbling, swaying, gaps in heel-to-toe, and the driver's ability to follow clear directions.

 During the PFR, your attorney will aggressively examine the officer with respect to each of these tests.
 How did the officer provide the instructions?
 Did the officer make note of any clues of impairment?
 If so, how did make those notes, where, when?
 Did the officer conduct the HGN test properly or did he move through the stages too quickly?
 Has he even been trained to conduct and grade these tests?
+Is his training up to date?

 Occasionally, an attorney will be able to show the DOR's failure to meet one of the other two issues: Was the driver under arrest before he was read the Missouri Implied Consent law?
 Did the driver actually refuse to provide a breath sample?
 Only a careful analysis of the Police Report and the Alcohol Influence Report will determine whether your attorney can be successful on these issues.
 This is why it is important that you hire an experienced Missouri DWI lawyer who knows what it takes to win a PFR.

-Anthony Bretz knows what it takes because he has won PFRs for many of his clients over the past decade plus.
+Anthony Bretz knows what it takes because he has won PFRs for many of his clients over the past decade.
 He has won on all three issues by carefully reviewing the police report and aggressively examining the arresting officer.
 You do not have to let your driver's license get revoked.
 Contact Anthony Bretz today and hire a DWI attorney who knows how to win.